+Board / School Leader Relationship

-The Board and the Head of School will develop a collaborative relationship both sides striving to strengthen and adhere to the mission and vision of the school.
-The Head of School will be required to attend all Board meetings and provide routine updates regarding student performance, any needs that have arisen, as well as the state of the school as a whole.
-The Head of School will also, when requested, provide recommendations to the Board regarding any pending matters or concerns.
-The Governing Board will also evaluate the Head of School on an annual basis.
+The School Leader will be required to attend all Board Meetings.
+The School Leader will also, when requested, provide recommendations to the Board regarding any pending matters or concerns.
+The Governing Board will also evaluate the School Leader on an annual basis.